The following drug information is obtained from various newswires, published

 medical journal articles, and medical conference presentations.

-Keytruda is specifically indicated for the treatment of patients with recurrent or metastatic head and neck squamous cell carcinoma (HNSCC) with disease progression on or after platinum-containing chemotherapy.
+Keytruda is specifically indicated for the treatment of patients with unresectable or metastatic melanoma and disease progression following ipilimumab and, if BRAF V600 mutation positive, a BRAF inhibitor.

-Keytruda is supplied as an injection for intravenous infusion.
-The recommended dose is 200 mg administered as an intravenous infusion over 30 minutes every 3 weeks until disease progression, unacceptable toxicity, or up to 24 months in patients without disease progression.
-Please see drug label for dose modifications.
+Keytruda is supplied as a solution for intravenous infusion.
+The recommended dose is 2 mg/kg administered as an intravenous infusion over 30 minutes every 3 weeks until disease progression or unacceptable toxicity.

 Adverse effects associated with the use of Keytruda may include, but are not limited to, the following: